Bayesian Wavelet Shrinkage with Beta Priors: Simulation Studies

 The corresponding Bayes rule does not have a simple analytical form and needs to be numerically computed.
 The hyperparameters $m$ and $\alpha$ were selected according to the proposals described in Section 5.

 To perform the simulation, the rules were applied in the Donoho-Johnstone (DJ) test functions.
-These functions, shown in Figure \ref{fig:dj}, are widely used in the literature for comparison of wavelet-based methods.
-These are four functions, called Bumps, Blocks, Doppler and Heavisine, which represent some characteristics of curves in real problems.
+These functions, shown in Figure \ref{fig:dj}, are commonly used in the literature for comparison of wavelet-based shrinkage methods.
+The four functions, called Bumps, Blocks, Doppler and Heavisine, have specific features that mimic features occuring in practice: oscilations in Doppler, spikes in Bumps, discontinuities in Blocks, and cusps in Heavisine.

-For each test function, three sample sizes were selected, $n = 512, 1024$ and $2048$, and for each point, a normal error with zero mean and variance $\sigma^2$ was added, where $\sigma^2$ was selected according to three signal to noise ratio (SNR), 3, 5 and 7.
-Later, we applied a DWT using Daubechies basis with ten null moments (Daub10).
-After the shrinkage/thresholding procedure, the IWDT is then applied to estimate the function values.
+For each test function $f$, three sample sizes were selected, $n = 512, 1024$ and $2048$, and i.i.d. normals with zero mean and variance $\sigma^2$ were added, with $\sigma^2$ selected according to three signal to noise ratio (SNR), 3, 5 and 7.
+We used Daubechies filter with ten vanishing moments (Daub10) to transform the noisy signals.
+After the shrinkage/thresholding procedure was applied, the processed coefficients are transformed back by inverse wavelet transform to the domain of the original signals.
+This inverse transformed signal is the esstimator $\hat f$ of the original test function $f$.